ttionya/vaultwarden-backup/README.md

 THIS IS INSECURE!

-If the `backup.zip` file has a password, you can use this option to set the password to unzip it.
+If the `backup-etebase.zip` file has a password, you can use this option to set the password to unzip it.

 If not, the password will be asked for interactively.